 The Franchise Agreement is a contract, so to make a contract or agreement in Islam, 4 (four) pillars must be fulfilled, namely: a) the subject of the contract (al-aqidayn); b) the expression of will (shighat al-aqd); c) the object of the contract (mahallul 'aqd); and the purpose of the contract (maudhu'ul 'aqd).
 The subject of the contract relates to the parties who make the contract, both individuals and legal entities.
-In this case, it relates to the competence of the parties, including (a) competence (al-ahliyyah), which is divided into the ability to accept the law (ahliyyatul wujub) and the ability to act legally (ahliyyatul ada'), (b) authority (wilayah), and representation (wakalah).
-The expression of will consists of ijab and kabul, which represent an agreement.
-Ijab (offer) is the first statement of intention in the form of an offer made by one party to another party to create a legal action.
-Kabul (acceptance) is a statement of will from the other party to accept the ijab conveyed by the offering party, thus creating a contract.
+In this case, it relates to the competence of the parties, including (a) competence (al-ahliyyah), which is divided into the ability to accept the law (ahliyyatul wujub) and the ability to act legally (ahliyyatul ada'), (b) authority (wilayah), and representation

-&lt;sup>35 Mayasari, R. E. Franchising in the Islamic Legal System and Positive Law in Indonesia, (Jakarta: 201919), pp 247-254.
+&lt;sup>31 Mayasari, R. E. Franchising in the Islamic Legal System and Positive Law in Indonesia, (Jakarta: 201919), pp 247-254.